Verstappen claims first pole of season at Abu Dhabi Grand Prix - RFI

 Having said on Thursday he expected to claim 'his seat' for third place again, Verstappen was delighted.

 "I am very happy with that.
-It was a tricky qualifying, but luckily everything came together for me in that final lap," he said.
+Luckily, for me, everything came together in that final lap.
+It seems like we have a decent top speed this weekend so, hopefully, this will work out for tomorrow," he said.

 "It's a long season for everyone with a lot of races in a row so this was good for the whole team."